csbhr/OpenUtility/README.md

 dest_root = '/path/to/dest videos'
 batch_matlab_resize_videos(ori_root, dest_root, scale=2.0)
 ```
-- You alse can resize images/videos using cv2 in batches by following the demo:
+- You can also resize images/videos using cv2 in batches by following the demo:
 ```python
 from utils.image_utils import batch_cv2_resize_images
 ori_root = '/path/to/ori images'